Learn our language.

 GENERATOR refers to the off-the-shelf induction generators usually used in turbines that produce 60-cycle alternating current (AC) electricity.

-GREEN CAMPUS℠ ALTERNATIVE ENERGY FACILITY is the name for the physical premises and layout of a Wind for Industryproject.
+GREEN CAMPUS℠ ALTERNATIVE ENERGY PROPERTY is the name for the physical premises and layout of a Wind for Industryproject.

 HUB is the name for a cast structure to which the blades are attached, creating the rotor (hub + 3 blades = rotor).